 Some of the requirements may appear to be idiosyncratic but every regulation has a reason based on many years’ experience of checking racing machines used on the Mountain Course.
 I know that many of our requirements are not necessary on short circuits but anyone who races on the Mountain Course regularly will tell you that the long, high speed sections can give rise to problems that will not show up in a full season of short circuit racing.

 - It is recommended that calliper attachment bolts are lock wired.
-They have been known to come loose.

 - Tyres must be correctly fitted according to the rotation arrows.